 "Directory Information" is personally identifiable information that would not generally be considered harmful or an invasion of privacy if disclosed.
-The School Board of Broward County designates the following as "directory information": student's name, parent's name, residential address, telephone number(s), date and place of birth, major field of study, participation in school-sponsored activities and sports, height and weight of athletic team members, school grade level, dates of school attendance, degrees and awards\, and the name of the most recent previous school or program attended.
-The School Board reserves the right to release Directory Information only (a) to colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publications, instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, recruitment brochures, theatrical programs, school and District websites, and postings and displays throughout the school facility), (c) to Broward County health officials for purposes of communicating with parents and to address conditions of public health importance as determined by Florida Department of Health (64D-3, F.A.C.), including information to meet or to prepare for a potential or confirmed health threat; or (d) to class reunion committees (and the like) for purposes of class reunion activities.
+The School Board of Broward County designates the following as "directory information": student's name, residential address, telephone number, date and place of birth, major field of study, participation in school-sponsored activities and sports, height and weight of athletic team members, dates of school attendance, degrees and awards received, and the name of the most recent previous school or program attended.
+The School Board reserves the right to release Directory Information to only (a) colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publications instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, and theatrical programs) or (c) agencies that provide food, shelter or clothing to students and their families, as determined by District family counselors, District guidance counselors and District social workers.

-Parents/guardians of students in any grade level (or eligible students, those over the age of 18 or attending a postsecondary institution) may opt out of (refuse to permit) the release of any or all of the above Directory Information.
-On the FERPA Opt Out Form provided in this Code of Student Conduct, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
+Parents/ guardians of students in any grade level (or eligible students, those over the age of 18 or attending a postsecondary institution) may opt out of (refuse to permit) the release of any or all of the above Directory Information.
+On the FERPA Opt Out Form provided in this Code of Student Conduct, parents/ guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
 The FERPA Opt Out Form must be submitted to the school principal annually.

-The School Board of Broward County may also release student name, address, and telephone number of 11th and 12th grade students to the armed services, military recruiters, and/or postsecondary institutions.
-Parents/guardians of students or eligible students in 11th and 12th grade may opt out of having Directory Information provided to the armed services, military recruiters, and/or postsecondary institutions.
-On the No Child Left Behind (NCLB) Opt Out Form provided in this Code of Student Conduct, parents/guardians and eligible students must indicate the categories they wish not be disclosed.
+The School Board of Broward County may also release student name, address, and telephone number of 11th and 12th grade students to the armed services, military recruiters, and/ or postsecondary institutions.
+Parents/ guardians of students or eligible students in 11th and 12th grade may opt out of having Directory Information provided to the armed services, military recruiters, and/ or postsecondary institutions.
+On the No Child Left Behind (NCLB) Opt Out Form provided in this Code of Student Conduct, parents/ guardians and eligible students must indicate the categories they wish not be disclosed.
 The NCLB Opt Out Form must be submitted to the school principal annually.